 The high level of Potassium is to fix Potassium deficiency.
 The low level of Potassium will affect grass plants greatly.

-The colour turns to yellow which leads to defoliation and shedding.
-The Potassium stimulates growth and in low level could lead to slow growth or poor root or poor stem development.
+The color turns to yellow which leads to defoliation and shedding.
+The Potassium stimulates growth and at a low level could lead to slow growth or poor root or poor stem development.

 The grass may appear dark green and seem not growing as expected.
 The appearance may continue to darken over time to purple.